 Implementation plans prepared by local governments and other organisations to support DAP implementation will be aligned to the regional DAP.

-Regional boundaries and supporting governance structures will be established collaboratively at the earliest stage of the DAP process.
-Boundaries might be established based on geophysical characteristics, such as a floodplain catchment, or existing regional administrative boundaries.
+Regional boundaries and supporting governance structures will be established in collaboration at the earliest stage of the DAP process.
+Regional boundaries will be established based on existing boundaries such as regional planning boundaries or geophysical characteristics such as a flood catchment.

 Developing and delivering DAPs